The Essential Drupal SEO Modules

 Metatag

-Metatag takes care of the majority of your onsite and technical SEO by adding metadata to the head of the documents so search engines can more easily index your content.
-Metadata doesn't generally boost your rankings but informs search engines of how you see your content.
+Metatag can do the majority of your on-site and technical SEO by adding metadata to the head of the documents so search engines can more easily index your content.
+Metadata doesn't generally boost your rankings, but informs search engines of how you see your content.
 Metadata is not the be-all and end-all of SEO, but that is another story.
 I recommend downloading and enabling the Metatag module so that you have the tools at hand from day 1.

 Info